 About Ransomware

-Ransomware is a type of malware that encrypts or deletes files so they are unusable or are made publicly available.
-Crypto-ransomware sometimes locks the victim's computer.
-To avoid the carnage, the target is required to pay a specified ransom, usually in the form of a crypto currency like Bitcoin, within a brief period of time.
-It is never certain that delivering the ransom will restore the lost data or prevent its exposure to the public.
-Files can be encrypted or erased across a network based on the victim's write permissions, and you cannot break the military-grade encryption algorithms used on the hostage files.
-A common ransomware delivery package is tainted email, in which the user is tricked into interacting with by a social engineering technique called spear phishing.
+Ransomware is a variety of malware that encrypts or deletes a victim's files so they are unusable or are publicized.
+Ransomware sometimes locks the victim's computer.
+To avoid the carnage, the target is asked to send a specified amount of money (the ransom), usually in the form of a crypto currency such as Bitcoin, within a brief time window.
+There is no guarantee that paying the ransom will restore the lost files or avoid its exposure to the public.
+Files can be encrypted or erased throughout a network based on the target's write permissions, and you cannot reverse engineer the military-grade encryption technologies used on the hostage files.
+A typical ransomware attack vector is booby-trapped email, in which the target is lured into interacting with by means of a social engineering exploit known as spear phishing.
 This makes the email message to appear to come from a familiar source.
-Another common attack vector is a poorly secured Remote Desktop Protocol (RDP) port.
+Another common attack vector is an improperly protected Remote Desktop Protocol (RDP) port.

-CryptoLocker opened the new age of ransomware in 2013, and the damage caused by different strains of ransomware is said to be billions of dollars annually, roughly doubling every two years.
-Famous attacks include WannaCry, and Petya.
-Current high-profile variants like Ryuk, DoppelPaymer and Spora are more elaborate and have wreaked more havoc than earlier versions.
-Even if your backup processes allow you to recover your ransomed files, you can still be threatened by so-called exfiltration, where ransomed data are exposed to the public.
-Because new variants of ransomware are launched daily, there is no guarantee that conventional signature-matching anti-virus tools will block the latest malware.
-If an attack does show up in an email, it is critical that your end users have been taught to be aware of social engineering tricks.
-Your ultimate defense is a sound scheme for performing and keeping offsite backups plus the deployment of dependable restoration tools.
+The ransomware variant CryptoLocker opened the new age of ransomware in 2013, and the monetary losses caused by different versions of ransomware is said to be billions of dollars annually, more than doubling every two years.
+Notorious examples include WannaCry, and Petya.
+Current headline threats like Ryuk, Sodinokibi and TeslaCrypt are more complex and have wreaked more damage than older strains.
+Even if your backup procedures permit you to recover your encrypted data, you can still be threatened by so-called exfiltration, where stolen documents are made public (known as "doxxing").
+Because new variants of ransomware are launched daily, there is no guarantee that traditional signature-based anti-virus filters will detect the latest attack.
+If threat does appear in an email, it is critical that your users have learned to be aware of phishing techniques.
+Your last line of protection is a sound scheme for performing and retaining offsite backups plus the deployment of dependable restoration tools.

-Ask Progent About the ProSight Ransomware Susceptibility Consultation in Boston
+Contact Progent About the ProSight Ransomware Vulnerability Testing in Boston

-For pricing details and to learn more about how Progent's ProSight Ransomware Vulnerability Testing can bolster your defense against crypto-ransomware in Boston, call Progent at
+For pricing details and to find out more about how Progent's ProSight Ransomware Vulnerability Review can enhance your defense against ransomware in Boston, phone Progent at